 Each House of Parliament historically has a theoretical power to commit to prison persons (including its own members) who offend against the privileges of the House concerned or who are considered to be in contempt1.
 However, in practice the last time such a power was exercised was in 1880 by the House of Commons, and it seems that the exercise of such a power has fallen into disuse and could not be revived without legislation2.

-In former times offenders could be detained either in prison, or in the custody of Black Rod3 or the Serjeant at Arms4, as the case
+In former times offenders could be detained either in prison, or in the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.